Tourmaline Gemstone Information

 Tourmaline: Related or Similar Gemstones Back to Top

-Due to tourmaline's wide range of colors, tourmaline crystals can often be confused with may a variety of other gemstones popular such as amethyst, andalusite, chrysoberyl, citrine, demantoid garnet, emerald, hiddenite, idocrase, kunzite, morganite, peridot, prasiolite, ruby, topaz and zircon.
+Due to tourmaline's wide range of colours, tourmaline crystals can often be confused with a variety of other popular gemstones such as amethyst, andalusite, chrysoberyl, citrine, demantoid garnet, emerald, hiddenite, idocrase, kunzite, morganite, peridot, prasiolite, ruby, topaz and zircon.

-Tourmaline is actually a group of minerals and a general gemological term used for several related gemstone species and varieties.
-Most types of tourmaline are classified according to their color The following is a list of some of the most recognized and widely-used tourmaline trade names:
+Tourmaline is actually a group of minerals and is a general gemmological term used for several related gemstone varieties.
+Most types of tourmaline are classified according to their colour.
+The following is a list of some of the most recognized and widely-used tourmaline trade names:

-Achroite - Very rare colorless or almost colorless tourmaline.
+Achroite - Very rare colourless or almost colourless tourmaline.